lcarlier/EasyMock/README.md

 cmp_str
 ```

-Whenever a struct is present in the list of the mocked function parameters,
+Whenever a struct is present in the list of the mocked function parameters
+and the `--generate-comparator-of` parameter is given to EasyMock,
 EasyMock generates the corresponding matcher which compares the struct
 fields one by one and yield an error if one of the field's value is not
 matching.
 The name of the generated struct matcher is in the form of